 A journeyman pitcher whose career and life ended tragically in a plane crash in New York City.

-Cory Lidle's baseball story was one of perseverance, carved out as a crafty right-hander rather than a power arm.
-He bounced through the minor leagues and several major league organizations before finally securing a lasting spot, most notably with the Oakland Athletics where he was part of their famed 'Moneyball' era.
-Lidle was known for his meticulous preparation and a sharp curveball, pitching effectively for the Reds and Phillies later in his career.
+Cory Lidle pitched effectively for the Oakland Athletics during their 'Moneyball' era, securing a lasting spot as a crafty right-hander.
+He bounced through the minor leagues and several major league organizations before finally sticking, pitching for the Reds and Phillies later in his career.
+Lidle prepared meticulously and threw a sharp curveball.
 His life was tragically cut short at age 34 when the small plane he was piloting crashed into a Manhattan high-rise.
 His death sent shockwaves through the baseball community, highlighting his passion for flying and leaving behind a career defined by steady competence and a relentless drive to stay in the game.

 1965–1980